netherphp/standards/README.md

 }
 ```

+Methods and functions will not "just end"  - they will include explicit
+return when they are done.
+Arguments will be defined in PascalCase.
+When
+PHP 7 lands, arguments will be defined with their strict type identifier.

 ## Methods with Variable or Optional Arguments

 If a method will take a lot of arguments, or has a handful of optional ones,